KeithEMoh/GettingCleaningDataProject/README.md

 that has an activity description for each activity code in the summary table.
 Add this vector as a column to the summary table.
 Physically insert this column next to the column containing the activity codes to make it easier to view.
-8. Write the summary table to disk as a text file called "summaryTabble.txt".
+8. Write the summary table to disk as a text file called "summaryTable.txt".

 ## The Tidy Data Set